some-ip-com/open-someip-spec/src/someip-rpc.rst

 .. rst-class:: compact

-* If exception is unknown, “unknown exception” needs to thrown.
-The exception description string however can be copied over.
+* If exception is unknown, “unknown exception” needs to be thrown.
+The exception description string however can be used.

 .. feat_req:: ⓘ
     :id: feat_req_someip_482